 L-arginine is one of many amino acids the body needs to function properly.
 Like other amino acids, L-arginine plays a role in building protein.
-The body can use the protein to help build muscle and rebuild tissue.
+The body uses protein to help build muscle and rebuild tissue.
 It converts this amino acid into the chemical nitric oxide, which helps the blood vessels open.

 L-arginine has two effects: it turns into nitric oxide and helps the body build protein.

 - helping build muscles